AI assistant — not human

 Target: All users with Copilot licenses.
 Grant access only if the device is marked compliant by Microsoft Intune.
 Blocks personal and unmanaged corporate devices from running Copilot queries.

-As a safety net, add a second policy explicitly blocking all devices not enrolled in Intune.
-Run this policy alongside Policy 1 to catch edge cases where compliance status is not yet evaluated.
+To enhance security, implement a second policy that blocks all devices not enrolled in Intune.
+This policy should run alongside Policy 1.
+It will help address cases where compliance status has not been evaluated yet.

 Configure named locations for trusted corporate networks.
 Then set Copilot policies by location: